Glenn G. Coats

 The Little River Inlet is calm.
 No signs of casino ships or commercial fishermen.
 I push the boat toward the rocky jetty beside Waties Island where the water is deep and the current strong.
 Thread fresh shrimp on my hooks and add two ounces of weight to each line.
 For a time, I haul black drum over the railing.

-not enough notes
+boat whistle— not enough notes for a song

 When the run of fish ends, I pack up rods and gear; trace my way back across the passage.
 To keep from tipping, I steer into passing wakes at an angle.
 A few waves break over the bow, and a tackle box slides across the deck.